-The UNI 11528 Standard provides for mandatory neutralisation of condensate for systems with total power of over 200 kW.
-For systems with total power from 35 to 200 kW, neutralisation may or may not be mandatory depending on the number of flats (for residential applications) or the number of occupants (for non-residential applications) served by the aforementioned system.
+The UNI 11528 standard requires the neutralisation of condensate for systems with a total power exceeding 200 kW.
+Neutralisation for systems with a total power ranging between 57 and 200 kW may or may not be required.
+It depends on the number of flats (for residential applications) or the number of occupants (for non-residential applications) served by the system.